-Maintenance of the Plant was undertaken in accordance with the standard operations and maintenance processes recommended by the Original Equipment Manufacturer (OEM), Siemens and also condition based monitoring.
+Maintenance of the Plant was undertaken in accordance with the standard operations and maintenance processes recommended by the Original Equipment Manufacturer (OEM), Siemens, and also condition based monitoring.
 The first major maintenance overhaul or extended hot gas path inspection on one of two gas turbines was successfully completed in November 2016.
-The same major maintenance on another gas turbine is scheduled in 2017.
+The second gas turbine went through a small scale inspection in March 2017, to enhance its readiness for summer operation of 2017, before the major maintenance was successfully completed in November 2017.